everystreet/go-shapefile/README.md

 ### Character endoding file (.cpg)

 The .cpg file is optional and contains the character encoding used inside the .dbf file.
-By default, and in this file's absense, the character encoding is assumed to be ASCII, but this file can be used to support Unicode strings. `go-shapefile` supports the following encodings:
+By default, and in this file's absense, the character encoding is assumed to be ASCII, but this file can be used to support Unicode strings. `go-shapefile` supports the encoding labels defined by https://encoding.spec.whatwg.org/#names-and-labels.

-* ASCII
-* UTF-8